Which Of The Following Is Used To Test Color Vision

 Color vision lantern tests are used to assess an individual's ability to identify colored lights under conditions that simulate real-world scenarios.
 These tests are often used in occupational settings, such as aviation and maritime industries, where the ability to distinguish colored signals is critical for safety.

 Color vision lantern tests typically involve presenting a series of colored lights through a lantern-like device.
-The individual is asked to identify the color of each light, and their accuracy is scored.
+Because of that, the individual is asked to identify the color of each light, and their accuracy is scored.
 Different lantern tests use different colors and patterns of lights, depending on the specific requirements of the occupation.

 Color vision lantern tests are useful for assessing an individual's functional color vision ability in a practical setting.
 They can help determine whether an individual is able to safely perform tasks that require color discrimination, such as identifying traffic signals or navigation lights.